brentonk/psci220/syllabus.md

   class, but also to have completed the readings and prepared to discuss them.
   Your attendance, preparation, and engagement in class discussion will all be reflected in your participation grade.

+[^page-lengths]: Page lengths quoted assume a double-spaced document with
+    12-point text and 1-inch margins.

 # Academic Integrity